 Take a Journey

 Embark on a whirlwind virtual tour of the world with stops in Siberia, China, South Africa, and Brazil.
-Learn about the four forest types (boreal, temperate, sub-tropical, and tropical) and meet people who work to keep the forests in their countries sustainable.
+Learn about the four forest types (boreal, temperate, sub-tropical, and tropical) and meet people working to keep their countries’ forests sustainable.

 Our World’s Forests